-The new V-beam features provide ultra-long pulse duration so greater is energy directed at the target blood vessels over a longer period of time, resulting in more uniform blood vessel damage.
-This reduces the purpura seen with the earlier pulse dye lasers.
+The new V-beam features provide ultra-long pulse duration so energy directed at the target blood vessels over a longer period, resulting in more uniform blood vessel damage reducing the purpura seen with the earlier pulse dye lasers.
 The addition of dynamic cooling increases comfort during treatment enabling higher fluencies (energy) to be delivered safely and effectively, so fewer treatments are required.

 Vascular malformations associated with smaller more superficial blood vessels respond better to treatment than deeper larger vessels (more often arising in older individuals).
 It is, therefore, best to begin treatment early.
 Fading by 80% occurs after 8 to 10 treatments on average.
 Further treatment may be necessary if the lesion recurs.

-Treatment with quasi-CW lasers also produce effective outcomes but they are may be associated with higher incidences of scarring and textural changes.
+Treatment with quasi-CW lasers also produce effective outcomes, but they may be associated with higher incidences of scarring and textural changes.
 The most common side effects include mild erythema, oedema, and transient crusting.

 Non-laser intense pulsed light devices can also be used for treating vascular lesions.

 Melanin-specific, high energy, QS laser systems can successfully lighten or eradicate a variety of pigmented lesions.
 Pigmented lesions that are treatable include freckles and birthmarks including some congenital melanocytic naevi, blue naevi, naevi of Ota/Ito and Becker naevi.
 The short pulse laser systems effectively treat the lesions by confining their energy to the melanosomes, which are the tiny granules containing melanin inside the pigment cells.
-The results of laser treatment depend on the depth of the melanin and the colour of the lesion and is to some degree unpredictable.
-Superficially located pigment is best treated with shorter wavelength lasers whilst removal of deeper pigment requires longer wavelength lasers that penetrate to greater tissue depths.
+The results of laser treatment depend on the depth of the melanin and the colour of the lesion and are to some degree unpredictable.
+Superficially located pigment is best treated with shorter wavelength lasers while removal of deeper pigment requires longer wavelength lasers that penetrate to greater tissue depths.
 Caution is needed when treating darker-skinned people as permanent hypopigmentation and depigmentation may occur.
 Successfully treated lesions may recur.

-Prior to any laser treatment of pigmented lesions, any lesion with atypical features should be biopsied to rule out malignancy.
+Before any laser treatment of pigmented lesions, any lesion with atypical features should be biopsied to rule out malignancy.
 The treatment of congenital melanocytic naevi is a controversial issue.
-The long-term effect of using lasers on promoting melanoma is not known but the treatment is thought to be low risk.
+The long-term effect of using lasers on promoting melanoma is not known, but the treatment is thought to be low risk.